Documentation Index

 EOF

 Once the Gateway is created, a Service named gateway-nginx will appear in the default namespace.
 This Service is of type LoadBalancer, and the EXTERNAL-IP column will display a domain that resolves to the IPs of your worker nodes.
-You can see this service using the command below

-kubectl get service gateway-nginx
+kubectl -n nginx-gateway get service gateway-nginx

 Here’s a sample output of the command: